And it is far from over. - Do you have any function requests or suggestions? Always welcome.

 System architecture

-OpenTalk is based on an architecture that has been developed from scratch and that reflects the current state of the art in security, authentication, encryption, scalability and flexibility.
+OpenTalk is built on a modern architecture developed from scratch, reflecting the current state of the art in security, authentication, encryption, scalability, and flexibility.

 Want to get started?